jasminemai97/virisol/README.md

 # Online Virus Check
-Project for CS 174.
-Allows user to check if a file is infected with a virus.
+Online Virus Check is a site that allows user to upload a file and check if the file is infected with a virus.
+Group project for CS 147: Server-side Web Programming.

 <p align="center">
   <img width="300" src="https://raw.githubusercontent.com/Anferensis/online-virus-check/master/project/resources/favicon.png?token=AM0u9JlB8pRgKQ7ytowEPxJITtkdGokvks5crj7MwA%3D%3D">